Last updated: January 13th, 2024

-Welcome to my website, simracingcockpit.com.
-I created this site to help aspiring sim racers get into sim racing, faster.
+I created simracingcockpit.com as a comprehensive and helpful resource to help aspiring sim racers get into sim racing, faster.
 One of the biggest hurdles to overcome, after you’ve bought your equipment, is what to do with it!
-This site will help you with technical setup, gear recommendations, software settings and driver technique in the sim.
+That’s where our expertise comes in.

 My name is Richard and, as well as being a committed sim racing enthusiast, I also race on the track, you know, in real life…

 The impact of the extra time behind the wheel in the sim has been hugely beneficial to my real-world driving, allowing me to put my Mazda MX5 in the top 5 (with the occasional win) in arguably the most competitive national club racing championship in the UK.

 My sim provides all the racecraft practice for the real world I could ever need – and during these lockdown months of 2020 I’ve been developing my simulator with careful upgrades and setup tweaks to make it feel as close to a real racing car and I can get it:

 My kit list: